 He arrived in Taos in the early 80’s with his wife Wanda, visiting his old friend, fellow artist, Kelly Pruitt.
 He had been casting bronzes at Shidoni in Santa Fe and decided to come to Taos on his way back to Marfa.
 As it has with so many painters before him, Taos’ magical light captivated Angus and soon he and Wanda relocated.

 “One day I was walking down the boardwalk between the Plaza and Bent Street,” he recalls, “and met Kobun.”

 Kobun Chino Otagawa was a famed teacher and practitioner of Zen Buddhism who was to change Angus’ life.
 Over the next decade Angus studied with the Master and was ordained by Kobun into the lineage of Zen Monks he belonged to.

 In 2010 Angus approached me to write a biography about his life.
 Two years later the book, An American Artist was published.
-The book is jam packed with gorgeous colour plates of the artist’s work alongside the Biography of his charmed and colourful life, and is available for purchase through the artist’s gallery here in Taos.
+The book is jam packed with gorgeous color plates of the artist’s work alongside the Biography of his charmed and colorful life, and is available for purchase through the artist’s gallery here in Taos.
 Reata.